Scottish Paperweights & Related Objects for Sale

 on the picture to see a larger image![]() |

-certificate.
-A fun design.
-The Sea Dance design is listed and designated CT-337 on page 55 of the Charlton Standard Catalog of Caithness Paperweights.
-It was designed in 1983 by Colin Terris.
-It was released in an unlimited edition.
-The original issue price in the US was $85.00.
+POLKA Scotland".
+A beautiful design.
+The POLKA design is listed and designated CT-227 on page 40 of the Charlton Standard Catalog of Caithness Paperweights.
+It was designed by Colin Terris and released in an unlimited edition in 1981.
+Several colors and slight variations were offered.
+The original issue price in the US was $62.50 and the Charlton Catalog lists the 2004 current value as $60.
 Caithness Glass was founded by Robin Sinclair in Wick in north eastern Scotland in 1961.
 The factory did not start making paperweights until 1962 when Paul Ysart joined Caithness.
 Colin Terris joined Caithness in 1968 and started the modern line of paperweights in 1969.
 A second factory was opened in Oban in 1969 and the Perth factory opened in 1979.
 In 1980, Caithness purchased the Whitefriars name and designs.
 More recently Caithness recently went through a number of changes of ownership.
 After going into receivership in 2004, it was purchased by Edinburgh Crystal, but went into receivership again in 2006.
 Finally, it was bought out of receivership by Dartington Crystal.
 The factories in Wick, Oban and Perth all closed and were replaced by a smaller operation and visitors' center in Crieff.
-Large size: 3 1/16" diameter by 2 3/4" high.
+Caithness is still operating in Crieff and making paperweights today (in 2022).
+Very large size: Just under 3 1/4" diameter by 2

 Click